openlayers/workshop/doc/en/basics/README.md

 [import](../../../src/en/examples/basics/map.js)

 At the top, we import the required modules from the `ol` package.
 Note the `'ol/ol.css'` import, which adds the styles that OpenLayers requires for its basic UI components.
 With everything we need imported, we move on and create a `Map`.
 The `target` points to the container `<div>` we have in our markup.
 We configure the map with a tiled image layer (`TileLayer`) and an `XYZSource`.
-Finally, the `View` defines the initial `zoom` and `center`.
+Finally, the `View` defines the initial `zoom`, and the `center` of the map in the view projection.
 To provide geographic coordinates, we use the `fromLonLat` helper function from the `ol/proj` module.

 ## Viewing the map